JohnGlendening/VBA-challenge/README.md

 * Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.

+(The data located in VBA_Calculate satisfies all of the requirements.)